matm/jQuery-File-Upload-Wiki/Style-Guide.md

 The jQuery File Upload UI version of the plugin builds on [jQuery UI's theme framework](http://jqueryui.com/themeroller/) for it's look&feel.
+By including different themeroller themes, the design can be easily changed.
+Have a look at the theme switcher on the demo page.

 To get the file input button to look like a standard jQuery UI button, some hacks have to be applied, as historically, browsers only allow a very limited styling of file input fields.